mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
 Playtesting surfaced design practices which involved a playing against game design norms of the genre.

-Some in particular brought a physicality to the process, clustring in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.
+Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.

-Playtesting acted as a stimulus and incubator for emerging socio-cultural practices promting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].
+Playtesting acted as a stimulus and incubator for emerging socio-cultural practices prompting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].

 ##### The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity